mcastling/mcastling.github.io/NUItutorials/flex-container.md

 Window.Instance.Add(flexContainer);
 ~~~

-2. Set the flex direction of this main container to column, as we want the toolbar and the actual content to be displayed vertically.
+2. Set the flex direction of this main container to _column_, as we want the toolbar and the actual content to be displayed vertically.

 ~~~{.cs}
 // Display toolbar and content vertically flexContainer.FlexDirection = FlexContainer.FlexDirectionType.Column;
 ~~~

 3. Now we create a flex container as the toolbar and add it to the main container.
-Because the flex direction in the main container is column,
+Because the flex direction in the main container
-   the toolbar will be arranged on the top of the main container.
+   is _column_, the toolbar will be arranged on the top of the main container.

 ~~~{.cs}
 // Create the toolbar